Joe Ranft: Death

+Legacy

 Ranft has been recognized by colleagues and in various tributes in animated films released after his death.
 Henry Selick called him "the story giant of our generation."
 In honor of Ranft, in Selick's animated film production Coraline, the moving SUV that moves Coraline into her new apartment is emblazoned with a "Ranft Moving, Inc." logo.
 The movers themselves are modeled after Ranft and his brother Jerome, who voiced one of the movers.
-Jerome took over most of Ranft's voice roles following his death.
+Jerome subsequently voiced the two roles previously established by his brother, providing vocalizations for Red in Cars Toons: Tales from Radiator Springs series (including the 2013 short Bugged) and Cars 3, and speaking Jacques's sole line ("Voilà!") during the post-credits scene of Finding Dory.
 The 2010 Blu-Ray and DVD re-release of Toy Story 2 includes a special feature that focuses on Ranft and his accomplishments titled "Celebrating Our Friend Joe Ranft".
 Ranft did early drawings for the character of Finn McMissile in an unused scene from the film Cars, and his drawings were later used in creating the character for Cars 2.
 John Lasseter has cited Ranft as being one of the main inspirations for the character of Mater from the Cars films and described his influence as being "all over Cars 2".
 In the film Inside Out, the character of Jangles the Clown is based on a character created by Ranft outside of Pixar named "Buttocks the Clown", according to co-director Ronnie del Carmen and story artist Domee Shi.
 The end credits of the Pixar film Coco showcase a digital ofrenda with pictures of many Pixar employees and their loved ones who had previously died, including Ranft.
 Additionally, the 2020 film Soul includes his name on a wall of previous mentors to the character 22.

+Personal life

+Ranft's younger brother, Jerome (born 1966), is a character sculptor and voice actor.
+Ranft married Sue Barry in 1985.
+They had two children, Jordan "Jordy" and Sophia.
+Jordan (born 1991), is a actor and poet who performed voice roles during his childhood as Dot's Friend in A Bug's Life (1998) and Tad the longnose butterflyfish in Finding Nemo (2003, credited as Jordy Ranft), and he later appeared in the live-action short The Newish Testament (2018) as God, and Sophia (born 1995), is a voice actress who voiced Baby Smitty, the slug monster in Monsters, Inc. (2001).